azerum/numerical-analisys/proof.md

 More formal definition of machine epsilon is given [here](https://www.math.usm.edu/lambers/mat460/fall09/lecture5.pdf) (page 1).
 Note that in the PDF it is called 'machine precision.
 I will referer to it as machine epsilon or simply $\epsilon_m$.

+You can read the proof of the value of the epsilon [here](https://math.stackexchange.com/questions/3861976/machine-epsilon-value-for-ieee-double-precision-standard-alternative-proof-using)

 ## $isq(x)$

 The computations we study here use [fast inverse square root algorithm](https://en.wikipedia.org/wiki/Fast_inverse_square_root).